 The Economics behind Rooftop Solar and Wind Farms

 A comparison of the economics behind the two biggest renewable generation technologies in Australia, today.
-As can be seen in the graph below of accumulated install, Australia's wind fleet has increased steadily over the past ten years, while solar took just five years to expand as much.
+As can be seen in the graph below of accumulated install, Australia's wind fleet has increased steadily over the past ten years, while solar took off in 2017.

 First, a look at wholesale electricity prices and retail prices.
 The difference between the two is the difference in both time and space between the 'gate' of an electricity generator and where and when you flick a switch in your home.
 It is the sticks and wires and transformers and substations in between.
 It is the ancillary services such as frequency control, spinning reserve, phase balancing, metering, power factor correction and balancing.
 Not to mention billing.

 Then there is the difference in how all of this is paid.
-In WA, there is a near real time market, the Short Term Energy Market (STEM) whose price can be viewed at wa.aemo.com.au along with an awful lot of other near real time data.
+In WA, there is a near real time market, the Short Term Energy Market (STEM) whose price can be viewed at wa.aemo.com.au along with a lot of other near real time data.
 However, this is only 5% of the market, the rest is tied up in Power Purchase Agreements between retailers and generators.
 They can be very long term and are usually confidential.
-Retail, on the other hand, is regulated and fixed for a year.
+Retail for smaller customers < 50MWh/year, on the other hand, is regulated and fixed for a year.

-There are reasons why retailers pay less than they charge.
-Synergy is offering 7.1c/kWh (under their Renewable Energy Buyback Scheme) whilst charging 24.067c/kWh (A1 Homeplan tariff, excluding GST).
+There are good reasons why retailers pay less than they charge.
+Synergy is offering 2.25c/kWh before 3pm and 10c/kWh after 3pm to 9pm (under their Distributed Energy Buyback Scheme) whilst charging 30.8c/kWh (A1 Homeplan tariff, including GST).
 When the system generates more than the household uses, which is certainly the case for most people too much of the time, the excess electricity spills into the grid.
 This is unscheduled.
 When consumption is higher than generation, and overnight, electricity is imported.
 As mentioned above, there are a number of services that are provided by the network system to make it all work.
 They need to be paid for but anxillary services are actually a very small cost.

-Of course, neighbouring houses will absorb the 7c/kWh exported from a house with solar on the rooftop and be charged by Synergy at 24 c+GST/kWh.
-The difference of 17c/kWh to take electricity from one house to it's neighbours is no way reflective of the cost of ensuring this transfer can happen.
+Of course, neighbouring houses will absorb the 2.25c/kWh exported from a house with solar on the rooftop and be charged by Synergy at 30.8 c/kWh.
+The difference of 28c/kWh to take electricity from one house to it's neighbours is no way reflective of the cost of ensuring this transfer can happen.

 Any decision to increase the fixed costs of electricity to the customer because of the drop in volume of electricity they purchase, needs to balanced by an increase in the payment for exported electricity.

-There is a fixed daily charge (equivalent to $346/year excluding GST) which, despite what is said on the Synergy brochure, goes nowhere near to covering the cost of maintaining the network and paying for any outstanding installation costs of new infrastructure.
+There is a fixed daily charge (equivalent to $401/year excluding GST) which helps cover the cost of maintaining the network and paying for any outstanding installation costs of new infrastructure.
 As consumption appears to have plateaued over the past 5 years (actually declined in the eastern states), the pressure is on network operators to charge differently.
 For example, charge according to maximum consumption during peak times rather than on volume.
 How this is actually done will be the issue.